calphool/M4ToVGA/README.md

 fix for the M3ToVGA from the M4ToVGA base code was to add another flip flop in the video input chain, I have little doubt that there is something similar going on somewhere, in the M2ToVGA code, but the trick is finding it, and that takes a degree of trial and error.
 Once I get three separate repos that work (and thus can ship a working board for all three systems), I will probably spend some time figuring out how I can merge the code bases.
 They're *very* similar, so it seems reasonable that they could be merged, which would be easier to maintain.

 I also just bought some LM1881 sync splitter chips, and so I'll be embarking on an effort to figure out if it's possible to build a
 VGA adapter for the Model 1 that does not require modifying the system.
 In theory, if I can get the signals split out, then the exercise becomes similar to the MXToVGA projects.
 It would be nice to build it so that it doesn't need an external power source, and I think there's a +5V signal available in the video DIN, but I'm not sure how much current can be drawn from it.
+More details later.

 **2021, February 20**